- Xiaomi’s New Logo – Marketing Farce, or Ridiculous Masterpiece?

 Currently, the CPF Contribution rates – including those from employers and employees – is 37 per cent for workers up to 55 years old.
 It drops progressively as the age band increases – 26 per cent for workers aged 55 to 60, 16.5 per cent for those aged 60 to 65, and 12.5 per cent for those beyond 65.

-Do you know that by implementing a higher internal retirement age and re-employment age ahead of time, and employers committing to provide part-time re-employment opportunities to senior workers, a company can claim up to S$375,000 worth of grants?
+Do you know that by implementing a higher internal retirement age and re-employment age ahead of time, and employers committing to provide part-time re-employment opportunities to senior workers, a company can claim up to

 The new Senior Worker Early Adopter Grant provides support for companies that are willing and able to raise both their retirement age and re-employment age ahead of the national schedule.